 Indicator b).
 As noted in Indicator (a), the Virginia Department of Correction provides significant training to both its contracted and volunteer staff pools.
 The Auditor was able to confirm contractors and volunteers are educated in understanding the zero-tolerance culture, how to avoid an inappropriate relationship with inmates, and how to report a concern.
-PSCC has limited contracted individuals most of whom do not provide direct services to inmates.
+SBCC has limited contracted individuals who provide direct service to inmates after the healthcare staff became state employees.
 Individuals volunteering or contractors providing limited inmate contact services receive an orientation program that includes an overview of PREA.
-The Auditor reviewed a 22-slide PowerPoint document that outlines the department's expectations for volunteers and contractors in supporting a zero-tolerance environment toward any form of sexual misconduct.
+The Auditor reviewed a PowerPoint document outlining the department's expectations for volunteers and contractors in supporting a zero-tolerance environment toward sexual misconduct.
+The Commissary staff and religious volunteers were able to describe elements they learned in the training and were able to discuss who they could report a concern to if an inmate disclosed a concern or they saw something that concerned them.

 Indicator c).
 The Auditor was able to review the training record of contractors and volunteers.
-The individuals signed initial orientation forms when first allowed into the facility and those who provide ongoing services are found on training rosters.
+The individuals signed initial orientation forms when first allowed into the facility, and those who provide ongoing services are found on training rosters.
+Volunteer records were added during the post-audit period.

-The Pocahontas State Correctional Center has provided a multi-level training approach to contracted employees and volunteers that is based on the level of contact with the inmates.
+The St. Brides Correctional Center has provided a multi-level training approach to contracted employees and volunteers that is based on the level of contact with the inmates.
 Individuals with more direct and frequent contact receive the same training from the department on PREA and how to report a concern.
-Training materials, and records support there is a process to ensure all individuals who come to the facility are educated on the inmates' right to be free from sexual abuse, sexual harassment, and retaliation for reporting any such misconduct.
-The Education materials reviewed confirmed the individuals are told of their requirement to report any knowledge or suspicion of such misconduct.
-The Auditor finds the PSCC to be compliant with the expectations of this standard.
+Training materials and records support there is a process to ensure all individuals who come to the facility are educated on the inmates' right to be free from sexual abuse, sexual harassment, and retaliation for reporting any such misconduct.
+The education materials reviewed confirmed the individuals were told of their requirement to report any knowledge or suspicion of such misconduct.
+The Auditor finds the SBCC to be compliant with the expectations of this standard.
 The determination was based on the materials reviewed, policies in place, and informal interviews completed.